hemantgoli/docker/README.md

 # start your Jenkins with Bind mount
 port : 8080
-jenkins home will be JENKINS_HOME, can be able to access from host
+jenkins home will be JENKINS_HOME can be able to access from host